SlimaineB/AWS-Advanced-Networking-Specialty-ANS-C01-Practice-Test-Exam/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### A company is migrating many applications from two on-premises data centers to AWS.
+### 85- A company is migrating many applications from two on-premises data centers to AWS.
 The company's network team is setting up connectivity to the AWS environment.
 The migration will involve spreading the applications across two AWS Regions: us-east-1 and us-west-2.
 The company has set up AWS Direct Connect connections at two different locations.
 Direct Connect connection 1 is to the first data center and is at a location in us-east-1.
 Direct Connect connection 2 is to the second data center and is at a location in us-west-2.
 The company has connected both Direct Connect connections to a single Direct Connect gateway by using transit VIFs.
 The Direct Connect gateway is associated with transit gateways that are deployed in each Region.
 All traffic to and from AWS must travel through the first data center.
 In the event of failure, the second data center must take over the traffic.
 How should the network team configure BGP to meet these requirements?

 - [x] Configure the local preference BGP community tag 7224:7300 for the transit VIF connected to Direct Connect connection 1.
 - [ ] Configure the local preference BGP community tag 7224:9300 for the transit VIF connected to Direct Connect connection 2.
 - [ ] Use the AS_PATH attribute to prepend the additional hop for the transit VIF connected to Direct Connect connection 2.
 - [ ] Use the AS_PATH attribute to prepend the additional hop for the transit VIF connected to Direct Connect connection 1.

+**Explanation :**
+- A – The correct answer is to configure the local BGP community tag 7224:7300 for the transit VIF connected to the first AWS Direct Connect connection.
+By default, AWS uses the distance from the local AWS Region to the
+Direct Connect location to determine the VIF or transit VIF for routing.
+You can modify this behavior by assigning local preference communities to VIFs.
+This question asks for the VIF in Direct Connect connection 1 to have a higher preference.
+AWS supports the 7224:7300 local preference tag for high-preference use cases.
+- Option B includes the 7224:9300 community tag, which is used to control how far a customer-advertised prefix is propagated.
+This community tag will not help solve this routing priority problem.
+- The remaining answer options propose the use of the AS_PATH attribute to control the traffic between Direct Connect connections in multiple Regions.
+This strategy would be appropriate for handling multiple VIFs in a single Region

 **[⬆ Back to Top](#table-of-contents)**